Back to blog

 All these sculptures, gigantic fallas and small ninots, are burned on the last day of the festival.
 This huge event is celebrated with a spectacular bonfire, called La Crema, that attracts visitors from all corners of the world.
 Thus, if you are planning to visit Spain any time in March, consider visiting Valencia for this event.

-History of the Las Fallas
+History of Las Fallas

 While many believe that Las Fallas originated in ancient times, the history of celebrating this holiday dates back to over 500 years ago.
 However, the most popular version telling about the origins of the Las Fallas festivities is associated with the tradition of carpenters who used to burn the props they used to light their workshops during winter.

-Later, carpenters jokingly started to add arms and legs of rags and old belongings to the candle sticks, making them look like people.
+Later, carpenters jokingly started to add arms and legs of rags and old belongings to the candlesticks, making them look like people.
 That was the way ninots, human-looking dolls that we know today, appeared.
 With time these dolls became bigger and began to represent satire of the hottest political and social topics.

 The Fallas Festival has developed into a massive display of brilliant and intricate pieces of art, some of which can cost millions of euros.
 It is an amazing reflection of the culture and history in the area.